grandideastudio/lrf-image-viewer/README.markdown

 License
 -------
-The JTAGulator design is distributed under a [Creative Commons Attribution 3.0 United States][6] license.
+The LRF Image Viewer is distributed under a [Creative Commons Attribution 3.0 United States][6] license.
 This means that you can share and adapt the work, but you must attribute the work to the original author.